carbon-language/carbon-lang/docs/project/principles/error_handling.md

 Either possibility would also allow code to evolve in unsafe ways.
-Changing a function to allow it to emit errors is semantically a breaking change: client code must now contend with a previously-impossible failure case.
+Changing a function to allow it to emit errors is semantically a breaking change: client code must now contend with a previously impossible failure case.
 Requiring errors to be marked at the callsite ensures that this breakage manifests at build time.